mgp/book-notes/neat-words.md

 * rapacious (adj): inordinately greedy, extortionate
 * referendum (n): a vote where an entire electorate is invited
 * rejoinder (n): a sharp or witty reply
+* reproach (n): an expression of rebuke, strong disapproval
 * salient (adj): most noticeable or important
+* salvific (adj): leading to salvation
 * samizdat (n): clandestine copying and distribution of banned literature
+* skein (n): a tangled or complicated arrangement, state, or situation
 * simpatico (adj): likeable and easy to get on with
 * simulacrum (n): an unsatisfactory imitation or substitute
 * soi-disant (adj): self-styled, self-proclaimed